zhoulele12/BIM004Home/log.md

 - Finished the code for new fingerprint lock, with a rocker switch
 - Facing a few problems
 1. Superglue not strong enough to hold servo.
 Solution: design a box and glue the box onto our door.
+2. Reconsider fingerprint sensor location.
-2. Strength of knob may be questionable. -> curved surface near where the knob connects the base.
+3. Strength of knob may be questionable. -> curved surface near where the knob connects the base.